-Directors' responsibilities will require a minimum of 15 -20 days per year plus preparation time.
+Directors' responsibilities will require a minimum of 15-20 days per year, plus preparation time.
 This includes:

-- a) Directors Meetings (7-10 meeting days per year) - b) Horticulture Industry Forum Meetings (3 per year) - c) Regional Visits Associated with Directors Meetings (3-4 per year) - d) HortNZ Conference (2-3 days per year) - e) Representing HortNZ on other bodies (subject to appointment and subject to time commitments and requirements of the groups appointed to) and - f) Available to support the organisation in extenuating circumstances.
+- a) Directors Meetings (Seven to ten meetings per year, mix of online and remote meetings) - b) Horticulture Industry Forum Meetings (Three per year) - c) Regional Visits Associated with Directors Meetings (2 per year) - d) HortNZ Conference (Two days per year) - e) Representing HortNZ on other bodies (subject to appointment and subject to time commitments and requirements of the groups appointed to) and - f) Available to support the organisation in extenuating circumstances.